Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/developer-considerations/dev-workflow-codespaces.md

 ### Get the GraphQL API Key

-To get the GraphQL API Key, open the XM Cloud Deploy app (https://deploy.sitecorecloud.io) and navigate to your Project, then your Environment.
+To get the GraphQL API Key, open the Deploy app (https://deploy.sitecorecloud.io) and navigate to your Project, then your Environment.
 On the Environment details page, change to the Details tab and click the `Generate Preview API token` button under the heading `Preview GraphQL IDE`:

 <img src="/images/learn/accelerate/xm-cloud/codespaces-6.png" alt="Get the Preview API Key"/>